Procurement documents and what they do.

 - Letter of Intent (LoI): An LoI is issued by the buyer to the seller, indicating that they intend to proceed with the purchase pending the seller meeting insurance or other requirements.

 A secure e-signature tool is a must for working with procurement documents.
-Take a moment to discover everything that’s possible with Adobe Sign today.
+Take a moment to discover everything that’s possible with Acrobat Sign today.